csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+ A website to support guided meditation in Ontario Parks based on a user's geolocation.

+ Forest Therapy is a practice that started in the 1980s combining mindfulness and meditation with nature, and through Park Mindfulness, we plan on extending health care into Ontario Parks by helping people (our users) access Forest Therapy to cope with stress, depression, and other related mental health conditions.

+Our partner throughout this project will be Ontario Parks, and John Leadston will be serving as their representative to bring this innovative mental health strategy into life.

+More specifically, the plan is to lay out a series of QR codes in benches throughout popular parks in Ontario, such that these map to location specific audio clips that will help a person access a guided meditation session based on their location within the park upon scanning the QR code using our website or their phone's camera (which both lead to the same endpoint).
+Along with this, we also have to make an access point for park managers to upload and modify the audio files that these QR codes will map to based on the location, season, specific park and more.

 #### Q2: Who are your target users?